GROUND REGULATIONS FOR MATCHES AT HEADINGLEY CRICKET GROUND

 20 The Stadium Management reserves the right to prohibit members of the public from playing ball games within the Ground when to do so would give offence, cause obstruction, or to endanger those participating in the games or others within the Ground

-21. For all games in the Vitality T20 Blast, The Hundred competition and any matches played under the auspices of the ICC, the importation of alcohol into the stadium is strictly forbidden.
+21. For all games in the Vitality T20 Blast, The Hundred competition and any international matches played under the auspices of the ICC, the importation of alcohol into the stadium is strictly forbidden.
 The alcohol policy will be reviewed regularly and additional alcohol bans or restrictions may be implemented without prior notice.
 The Stadium Management team reserves the right to amend any of its alcohol policies prior to or during any fixture.
-For County Championship and Royal London One-Day games only, spectators will be allowed to bring into the stadium a maximum of 4 × 440ml containers of beer, lager or soft drinks or 1 × 70cl container of wine.
+For County Championship and Royal London One-Day Cup domestic games only, spectators will be allowed to bring into the stadium a maximum of 4 × 440ml containers of beer, lager or soft drinks or 1 × 70cl container of wine.
 For these games only, the containers may include cans.
+Please note glass is not permitted at any time.
 This regulation applies to initial entry into the Ground – once a pass out has been given no alcohol is allowed into the Ground.
 Please note that the Community Stand (Western Terrace) is an alcohol free area for all Royal London One-Day and Vitality T20 Blast matches.

 22 Smoking is not permitted in any of the stands, walkways or staircases.
 This rule also applies to the use of electronic cigarettes.
 There are designated areas for both smoking and extinguishing smoking materials at the rear of the various stands around the Ground.

-23 Fancy dress (including headgear), novelty, branded or promotional clothing is not permitted at the Emerald Headingley Cricket Ground with the exceptions of sections A&B (Fanzone) of the Western Terrace.
+23 Fancy dress (including headgear), novelty, branded or promotional clothing is not permitted at the Headingley Cricket Ground with the exceptions of sections A&B (Fanzone) of the Western Terrace.
 However, any fancy dress which could be deemed liable to cause offence to any other supporters will not be permitted inside the Ground.

 24 Any person attempting to gain admission to, or being found within, a section of the Ground designated for “Members Only” without the appropriate authorisation may be ejected from the Ground.